VPeti11/steamos-edge/README.md

 - [ ] x86 & arm support
 - [X] Replace Linux kernel with Linux Neptune (FULLY)
 - [ ] Make it compile.
+- [ ] Compilable on *BSD, All Linux Distro's and Windows.